Words (The Monkees song): First version

 In the episode "Monkees in Manhattan", drummer Micky Dolenz, singer Davy Jones, guitarist Michael Nesmith and bassist Peter Tork's roles are swapped to perform "Words".
 L-R: Dolenz, Tork, Jones and Nesmith.

 The first version was recorded in the More of The Monkees sessions.
-At this time, the Monkees were merely actors adding their vocals to songs with backing tracks played by session musicians to The Monkees TV show.
+At this time, the Monkees were merely singers adding their vocals to songs with backing tracks played by session musicians to The Monkees TV show.
 Monkee Micky Dolenz, who had already sung lead in "Last Train to Clarksville" and most of their eponymous debut album, served as lead vocalist again in this song, accompanied by fellow member Peter Tork on the verses.
 The backing vocals were recorded by Dolenz, Tork, Davy Jones, Boyce, Hart and others.

-Boyce and Hart were their producers and songwriters at the time and arranged a number of session musicians to play on the record, including Wayne Erwin on guitar (who also did backing vocals), Larry Taylor on bass, and Billy Lewis on drums, also featuring a flute solo made by Ethmer Roten.
+Boyce and Hart were their producers and songwriters at the time and arranged a number of session musicians to play on the record, including Wayne Erwin on guitar (who also did backing vocals), Larry Taylor on bass, and Billy Lewis on drums, also featuring a flute solo by Ethmer Roten.

 This version was aired during an episode of the first season of the series, "Monkees in Manhattan", showing a musical performance of the group with Jones (frontman) on drums, Tork (bassist) playing lead guitar, Michael Nesmith (guitarist) on bass, and Dolenz (drummer) fronting the group.

 Second version

 After they achieved their independence to record their own music, the Monkees re-recorded the song, now with the involvement of Monkees guitarist Nesmith and produced by Chip Douglas.
-The group now played on the record, with only the help of Douglas on bass and Eddie Hoh on drums.
+The group now played on the record, along with Douglas on bass and Eddie Hoh on drums.

-There are few differences between the first and the second version, with the best noted being Peter Tork's Hammond organ's solo in place of Ethmer Roten's flute.
+There are few differences between the first and the second version, with the clearest being Tork's Hammond organ solo in place of Ethmer Roten's flute.